quasarframework/icongenie/README.md

 > Note: we recommend using pngquant for dev because it is the fastest minification.
 Other targets will take more time, but that is highly dependent on both the mode and the underlying hardware.

 You will be asked the same question for production.
 Our recommendation is to choose `optipng`.
-It has the best time / quality trade-off for a lossless minification - but zopfli WILL shave off a bit more filesize.
+It has the best time / quality trade-off for a lossless minification - but `zopfli` WILL shave off a bit more bytes.

-You will also be asked for a background and a highlight color.
-These are used in the few cases that a background is required, as with Cordova splashscreens and Cordova iOS icons.
+You will also be asked for a background color.
+This is used in the few cases that a background is required, as with Cordova splashscreens and Cordova iOS icons.

 ### Triggering
 The first time you start Quasar, icon-factory will create the images needed for the specific app artifacts.
 They will not automatically be added to git, so you will need to manage that yourself.